-Kids will eat cranberry ketchup and might not even be able to tell it apart from standard tomato ketchup.
+Kids will eat cranberry ketchup and might not even be able to tell it apart from their favorite brand.

 I really do hope you give this a try.
 It is really, really good.

-And I see absolutely no reason why you can’t make any kind of ketchup that you can think up.
+And I see absolutely no reason why you can’t make this recipe with any kind of fruit you can think of.